Azure AI and Token theft: The exciting topics of the ninth edition of #mscloud4itpro

 Wir freuen uns auf das nächste Event, wir sehen uns dort.

 The ninth edition (the first this year) of the MS Cloud for IT Pro Central Switzerland community event took place last Wednesday, 12.
 March 2025, at Hirschengraben Coworking + Innovation.
-The event offered participants exciting insights into the latest developments surrounding Azure AI and token theft.
-It is particularly noteworthy that this time only community members (not organizers) spoke at the Meetup, which is a clear sign that the community in Central Switzerland is growing.
+To begin with, the event offered participants exciting insights into the latest developments surrounding Azure AI and token theft.
+Additionally, it is particularly noteworthy that this time only community members (not organizers) spoke at the Meetup.
+This, in turn, is a clear sign that the community in Central Switzerland is growing.

-Speaking of community growth: Yannic Graber proudly announced at the start of the Meetup that MS Cloud for IT Pro Central Switzerland is now recognised as an official Azure Tech Meetup Community by Microsoft.
-This not only brings more visibility and support, but also promotes exchange and networking among Microsoft Cloud professionals in the region.
+Speaking of community growth: Yannic Graber proudly announced at the start of the Meetup that MS Cloud for IT Pro Central Switzerland is now recognized as an official Azure Tech Meetup Community by Microsoft.
+As a result, this not only brings more visibility and support, but also promotes exchange and networking among Microsoft Cloud professionals in the region.

 Special thanks go to the sponsors, TD SYNNEX and Joker IT, whose support plays a key role in ensuring that the Meetups are always excellently organised.
 Further information on upcoming events can be found here: MS Cloud for IT Pro Zentralschweiz | Meetup or on the LinkedIn page of Joker IT.